Last Updated: September 18, 2020

 A casual, pizzeria overlooking the sea, this is for the beach-loving couples.
 The open-air layout lets you enjoy the cool sea breeze while dining on a selection of wood-fired thin crust pizza and pasta dishes.
 You can take a stroll on the beach after dinner like in the movies too!

 The signature 12-inch Pizza Siciliana ($23.90) comes with sausages, olives and capsicum, while the Seafood linguine ($22.90) is also something to savour while enjoying the amazing view.
 The alcohol tends to be on the high side though, and travelling all the way to Sentosa might not be the best idea for a first date, but definitely as a second or third date option.

-This small and quaint diner spot will transport you to Paris through its doors.
-The 300g Grilled Ribeye with Vigneron Butter ($36.80) is juicy and comes with a nice charred top, which is already more than enough to eat along with free-flow fries.
-Note: Parisian style steak is always one degree rawer than usual, so if you want a medium-rare steak, ask for medium doneness and so on.
+Les Bouchons, a humble and quaint diner spot, will transport you to Paris through its doors.
+The 300g Grilled Ribeye With Vigneron Butter (S$36.80) is juicy and comes with a nice charred top, which is already more than enough to eat along with free-flow fries.
+Note: Parisian-style steak is always one degree rawer than usual, so if you want a medium-rare steak, ask for medium doneness and so on.

 Related Guide: Best Steaks You Can Find in Singapore

 Already having five branches, PS.Cafe continues to create chic, classy cafe settings that are just dreamy to visit.
 The interior is also intimately lit and guaranteed to stir the romance in the air.
 I chose this branch to feature because it is conveniently located in town.